-Walt Disney World continues to update the resort reopening timeline for 2021, with revised dates for hotels that were TBD and continuing delays.
-This looks at the schedule, how refurbishments and construction are impacting opening dates, and offers predictions for what’s next through 2022.
-(Updated May 30, 2021.)
+Walt Disney World continues to update the resort reopening timeline for 2021, with revised dates for hotels that were TBD.
+This looks at the schedule, how refurbishments and construction are delaying opening dates, and offers predictions for what’s next.
+(Updated September 20, 2021.)

 As a quick recap, all Disney Vacation Club resorts welcomed guests back during the summer, before the parks even reopened.
 This included the DVC units in hotels that were–and still are–otherwise closed.
 The most extreme example of this is at Animal Kingdom Lodge, which is operating at about ~10% occupancy because the hotel rooms are not in use.

 In the months since the parks reopened, Walt Disney World has resumed operations at numerous hotels, starting with those on the Skyliner gondola and monorail routes, and also opening some other properties that are only connected to the parks via bus transportation.
 At this point, most hotels either are operating or have reopening dates in Fall 2021.
 At least, they do for now.

 Let’s start with a look at the resorts that are currently operating at Walt Disney World, followed by the hotel reopening timeline for 2021…